1974 Yugoslav Constitution: The Constitution

 By the words of the Constitution, all power belongs to the "working class and working people".
-In terms of governmental structure, the provinces within the SR Serbia (SAP Vojvodina and SAP Kosovo) have received even greater rights than they had before.
+In terms of governmental structure, the provinces within Yugoslavia (SAP Vojvodina and SAP Kosovo) have received even greater rights than they had before.
 Provinces had their state and party Presidencies.
 Their territory could not be altered without the decision of the Provincial Assembly, provincial governments even got the right to veto decisions of the authorities in Serbia.

 Josip Broz Tito, president of Yugoslavia, was named President for Life of Yugoslavia in the Constitution.
 He was also the President of the Republic and President of the Presidency of Yugoslavia.
 After his death, all his functions would be transferred to the Presidency of Yugoslavia.

 During the public discussion on the proposed changes to the Constitution, Professor of the Belgrade Law School, Mihailo Đurić was sentenced to prison after the publication of the speech in which he opposed the implementation of the planned constitutional changes.
 Pointing out that Yugoslavia was becoming just a geographical term, on whose soil under the disguise of consistent development of equality between nations, several independent, even conflicting national states were being established, prof. Đurić warned that the proposed constitutional changes not only fundamentally change the character of the former state union of the Yugoslav nations, but rejects the very idea of such a state community.
 Stressing that if something would be left from the state, it is only because in the next phase of changes we had something to bring to an end.